harness/developer-hub/release-notes/continuous-delivery.md

 - Fixed a UI issue in the **Pipeline Executions** page.
 Steps with a looping strategy include a **Show All** button for viewing all nodes in that step.
 However, this was not working as expected when pipeline stages were used.
 With this fix, clicking **Show All** now displays all nodes.
 (CDS-75558, ZD-48298)

-- Fixed a FirstGen-to-CurrentGen migration issue where the migrator mapped the incorrect status to a Jira Approval step.
+- Fixed a FirstGen-to-NextGen migration issue where the migrator mapped the incorrect status to a Jira Approval step.
 This could cause a pipeline execution to stop without proceeding.
 With this fix, the migrator maps the status correctly.
 (CDS-75426)

 - Fixed an issue with the **Repository Name** filter in the **Builds** page.
 Some users could not filter on builds that pulled their source code from a specific repository.
 If you experienced this issue, you will need to delete any saved filters that use the **Repository Name** filter and create them again.
 (CDS-75281, ZD-47876, ZD-48201)